Yogi Bear (film): Release

-The film was originally scheduled for release on June 25, 2010, but was pushed back to December 17, 2010 in order to avoid competition with Grown Ups.
-In theaters, the film was accompanied by a CGI Looney Tunes short titled Rabid Rider, starring Wile E. Coyote and the Road Runner.
+The film was originally scheduled for release on June 25, 2010, but was pushed back to December 17, 2010, in order to avoid competition with Grown Ups.
+In theaters, the film was accompanied by an animated Looney Tunes short titled Rabid Rider, starring Wile E. Coyote and the Road Runner.

 On December 13, 2010, shortly before the film was released in the United States, a fanmade parody video titled "Yogi Bear Parody: "Booboo Kills Yogi" ending" was uploaded on YouTube, serving as an alternate and darker ending to the film (as well as a spoof of The Assassination of Jesse James by the Coward Robert Ford) in which Yogi finds Boo-Boo sitting on a chair carrying a double-barreled shotgun as he sees his own picture on a "Wanted" sign with a $5000 reward for whoever kills him.
 The video ends with fake end credits set to the song We'll Be Alright by Travie McCoy, showing Yogi turned into a rug.
 The parody was done by Edmund Earle, a 25-year-old Rhode Island School of Design graduate, who made the video in three months using only the trailers and promotional material as references.
 After the video went viral on Twitter, this led to many people being concerned about whether or not the younger viewers would click on the video in the belief that it is the film's actual ending.
 While Warner Bros. didn't demand Earle to take down the video, they added a disclaimer telling that the video was done with no one affiliated with the studio or the film's production.

 Marketing

+A teaser poster depicted Yogi standing behind BooBoo with the slogan, "Great things come in bears."
+The poster was much derided on the Internet because of Yogi's "wild-eyed gaze," teeth that looked like fangs, and the unfortunate combination of image and words.
+"Interesting choice, Warner Brothers," wrote Edith Zimmerman in Vulture.
+Agreed Amid Amidi in Cartoon Brew, "I’m not sure what’s more disturbing in this Yogi Bear poster: the grotesquely incompetent artwork or the dirty double entendre tagline.
+Yogi’s position behind BooBoo and the expressions on their faces don’t help matters."

-The film's first trailer was released online on July 28, 2010.
+The film's first trailer was debuted online on July 28, 2010.
 It was also attached with Cats & Dogs: The Revenge of Kitty Galore and Alpha and Omega.
-A second trailer premiered with Legend of the Guardians: The Owls of Ga'Hoole, and a third trailer premiered with Megamind, Tangled and Harry Potter and the Deathly Hallows – Part 1.
+A second trailer debuted with Legend of the Guardians: The Owls of Ga'Hoole, and a third and final trailer debuted with Megamind, Tangled and Harry Potter and the Deathly Hallows – Part 1.
 One of the trailers was also attached with showings of Tron: Legacy in the United Kingdom.